 Consultation services are designed to address specific needs and problems in healthcare organizations.
 Faculty experts provide consultations to various healthcare organizations, professional associations and regulatory agencies.
 These consultations have focused on transforming organizational culture, staff cultural competence development, acculturation of recruited foreign nurse graduates, mentoring foreign graduate nurses, resolving cultural conflicts, developing guidelines for implementing standards for cultural and linguistic competent care delivery.
 Services are designed in collaboration with the organization/agency based on comprehensive assessment data.

 Wellness Center: Community Gerontologic Action Research Project

 Began as a grant-funded initiative through the Helene Fuld Trust, this on-going project provides weekly culturally and linguistically congruent health promotion and empowerment of residents in a senior housing in Elizabeth, NJ.
-Faculty and MSN students with expertise in community, health promotion and transcultural nursing provide year-round services to African-American, Hispanic, Anglo-American and Russian elders.
+Faculty and MSN students with expertise in community, health promotion and transcultural nursing provide year-round services to elderly African-American, Hispanic, Anglo-American and Russian patients.
 The Center also serves as a clinical site for some courses in both undergraduate and graduate students as well as a site for ongoing outcomes research by faculty and MSN students.
 Experiences in developing community partnerships and collaborative health promotion are some of the skills that are developed through the center.